 Many of the features in Lion are welcome additions, and I personally like the direction in which Apple is heading.
-If we begin to see more touch-centric hardware appearing on Apple’s mobile computers, many of the new software features in OS X 10.7 will certainly come in to their own and vastly improve the user experience and learning curve, with many people familiar with the iPhone and iPad already.
+If we begin to see more touch-centric hardware appearing on Apple’s mobile computers, many of the new software features in Mac OS X 10.7 Lion will certainly come into their own and vastly improve the user experience and learning curve, with many people familiar with the iPhone and iPad already.

 If you’re a Mac user, are you looking forward to getting your hands on Lion in the coming months, or will you be staying on an older version for the near future?
 Make your opinions known in the comments, we’d love to hear from you!